schollz/_core/docs/content/combos/tempo-tap.md

 In both methods, the newly set tempo is briefly displayed, providing immediate visual confirmation of adjustments.
 This feature ensures that users can easily synchronize their audio to the desired pace.

-Thirdly, you can hold **A** and hold **B** and tap any of the keys, 1-16 to set the tempo to a pre-defined value.
+Thirdly, you can press and hold **A**, and then hold **B**, and then tap any of the keys, 1-16 to set the tempo to a pre-defined value.
 This is useful for quickly setting the tempo to a common value.